Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

-In order to ease the mapping of the general structure underlying the previously proposed variations of the neural coding network (NCN) to the continuous spike-timing domain, we will develop the important model equations for inference and learning in matrix-vector form.
-We start from a neuronal unit-agnostic form of the SpNCN -- meaning that any type of potentially complex neuronal unit, i.e., Hodgkin-Huxley units, could be integrated and used -- before specifying the exact specification of the LIF variant we experiment with in this work.
-As is the case with determining the exact specification of abstract NPC-based models used in standard machine learning literature \cite{ororbia2019lifelong} (which work similarly to rate-coded models), the general NCN can be defined in terms of three key computations: 1) prediction or hypothesis generation, 2) error-correction, and 3) weight adaptation.
-From the perspective of spike-trains, the first two computations can be described in terms of how they affect the input current $\mathbf{J}^\ell(t)$ that is fed to a block of cells (at layer $\ell)$.
-Consider the case of an SpNCN with $L$ layers of cells (one layer of sensory/actuary cells, $L-1$ layers of internal processors), where we specify the (binary) spike vectors for any layer as $\mathbf{s}^\ell(t)$ and their filtered transformations as $\mathbf{z}^\ell(t)$.
-The spike vectors are produced by some spike-response model (SRM) $( \mathbf{v}^\ell(t) , \mathbf{s}^\ell(t) ) \leftarrow f_{srm}(\mathbf{v}^\ell(t), \mathbf{J}^\ell(t))$, which is a function that takes in an input current and the state of the voltage variable block we are interested in tracking.
-The SRM, which we will leave unspecified for now, captures the essence of most neuronal behaviors one would like to model given the limit of computational resources available for simulation.
-To compute the filtered transform of a binary spike vector $\mathbf{s}^\ell_t$, we make use of a simple low-pass filter or variable trace defined as follows:
+\paragraph{Prediction and Error Correction:} From the perspective of spike-trains, the first two computations listed above can be described in terms of how they affect the input current $\mathbf{j}^\ell(t) \in \mathcal{R}^{D_\ell \times 1}$ that is fed into a block of $D_\ell$ cells (at layer $\ell)$.
+Consider the case of an SpNCN with $L$ layers of cells (one layer of sensory/actuary cells and $L-1$ layers of internal processors -- each layer contains $D_\ell$ units), where we specify the (binary) spike vectors for any layer as $\mathbf{s}^\ell(t)$ and their filtered transformations (or traces) as $\mathbf{z}^\ell(t)$.
+The spike vectors are produced by a spike-response model (SRM) $( \mathbf{v}^\ell(t) , \mathbf{s}^\ell(t) ) \leftarrow f_{srm}(\mathbf{v}^\ell(t), \mathbf{j}^\ell(t))$, which is a function that takes in an input current and the state of the voltage variable block that we are interested in tracking.
+The SRM, which we will leave unspecified for now, captures the essence of most neuronal behaviors (including refractoriness) one would like to model given limited computational resources available for simulation.
+To compute the filtered transform of a binary spike vector $\mathbf{s}^\ell_t$, we make use of a variable trace (often used in online implementations of STDP) defined as follows: